Skip to content

 Start implementing your project

 Congratulations!
 Once your project proposal has been accepted and the grant agreement (see example) signed, you can start implementing project activities.
 At the same time, you will also begin the financial management of the project.
-You find all the key information about managing your project, including some helpful tutorials, on the For Projects page.

 This video explains the EUKI Selection Procedure in three minutes